 Hold one arm out to your side, as if you were holding a weight.
 Measure the distance from fingertip to shoulder, double that and add the result to the width measurement for the bench press you have your eye on.

 The same holds true for extra-long dumbbells.
-If you use them, measure their length and add it to the width of the bench press.
+If you use them, measure their length and add them to the width of the bench press.

 4. Where to shop for equipment